The short answer

 (5) Hair loss or staining around the fold

 Mild cases can be managed at home with daily medicated wipes (Malacetic, Douxo).
-Moderate-to-severe cases need vet visit, prescription topical antibiotics, possibly oral antibiotics or antifungals if widespread.
-Calgary cost: $200–$500 per vet visit + medication.
-Untreated fold dermatitis spreads, causes chronic skin damage, and creates lifelong recurrence.
-Surgical fold reduction ($2,500–$5,000 Calgary) is considered when conservative care has failed for 6+ months.
+Moderate-to-severe cases need a vet visit, prescription topical antibiotics, and possibly oral antibiotics or antifungals if widespread.
+Calgary cost: $200 to $500 per vet visit plus medication.
+Untreated fold dermatitis spreads, causes chronic skin damage, and sets up lifelong recurrence.
+Surgical fold reduction ($2,500 to $5,000 Calgary) is considered when conservative care has failed for 6 plus months.

 How often should I bathe my French Bulldog?

-Every 4–6 weeks for a healthy Frenchie, more often (every 2–3 weeks) for Frenchies with allergies or recurring skin issues.
-Over-bathing strips natural oils and worsens skin problems — once a week is too often unless your vet specifies a medicated bath protocol.
+Every 4 to 6 weeks for a healthy Frenchie, more often (every 2 to 3 weeks) for Frenchies with allergies or recurring skin issues.
+Over-bathing strips natural oils and worsens skin problems.
+Once a week is too often unless your vet specifies a medicated bath protocol.

 Shampoo choice: